There are presently no open calls for submissions.

 Resident presentations: If they wish, residents can share with one another and the public at our monthly residents' "show and tell" held during residency.
 These presentations are held after dinner in our library/multi-purpose room.

 We are accepting applications from December 15, 2017, through February 15, 2018, (Midnight, EST) for the 2018 residencies.
 Notification will be given at least two months before the residency period for which you've applied.

 Residency sessions are held during the following time periods.

 TWO-WEEK FELLOWSHIP OPTIONS

-We're pleased to offer four funded two-week residencies in 2017.
+We're pleased to offer five funded two-week residencies in 2018.

 Three June Dodge Writing Fellows attend for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
 These fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).

-The Erin Donovan Writing Fellowship (August 2017) is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Oregon, or Washington, who is at least 40 years old, and whose writing expresses both wit and compassion.
-This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2017 and includes a travel reimbursement upon arrival of up to $400.
-This fellowship is funded by the family and friends of Erin Donovan, an Oregon fiction writer, teacher, and outdoors woman who passed away in 2015.
+The Erin Donovan Writing Fellowship (August 2018) is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Oregon, or Washington, who is at least 40 years old, and whose writing expresses both wit and compassion.
+This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2018 and includes a travel reimbursement of up to $175 (for OR/WA residents) or up to $400 (for MA/NY residents).
+This fellowship is funded by family and friends of Erin Donovan, an Oregon fiction writer, teacher, and outdoors woman who passed away in 2015.

 ONE-WEEK PARENT FELLOWSHIP OPTIONS